Findomain/Findomain/README.md

     findomain [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help        Prints help information
-    -i, --get-ip     Return the subdomain list with IP address if resolved.
     -o, --output      Write to an output file.
 The name of the output file will be the target string with TXT format.
-For example if you execute `findomain -t example.com` the output file name is example.com.txt.
-It also applies when Findomain read targets from a file.
+    -r, --resolved    Show/write only resolved subdomains.
     -V, --version     Prints version information

 OPTIONS:
     -f, --file <file>                      Sets the input file to use.
-    -t, --target <target>    Target host
+    -t, --target <target>                  Target host.
+    -u, --unique-output <unique-output>    Write all the results for a target or a list of targets to a specified filename.
 ```
 You can use the tool in two ways, only discovering the domain name or discovering the domain + the IP address.